c-blake/nio/FAQ.md

 Also not a question.
 I think reasonable folks can differ on this and I am open to usability suggestions.
 Also, the idea is kind of "between" the IO parts of DBs and the access/query parts.
-So, you could think of it as a way to layer building a DB in such a way that preserves no compromise IO by programmers willing to put in some effort.
+So, you could think of it as a way to layer building a DB in such a way that preserves "no compromise IO" by programmers willing to put in some effort.
 E.g., query language-like functionality can be layered on top, and more transactional ideas could be stuffed in underneath, hopefully optionally to preserve efficiency.
 NIO is just a supplementary point